Humaira Asghar: Death

 On 8 July 2025, Asghar was found dead in her apartment in DHA Phase VI, Karachi, during a court-ordered eviction due to months of unpaid rent.
-A foul odour from the flat led police and a bailiff to forcibly enter the locked apartment, where they discovered her body in a decomposed state.
+She had lived in the rented flat since 2018.
+A foul odour from the flat led police and a bailiff to break into the locked apartment, where they discovered her body in a decomposed state.

 According to the police, all doors and windows, including the balcony, were locked from the inside, and there were no signs of forced entry or struggle, suggesting no immediate evidence of foul play.
 Other officials reported that the balcony door was left open.

 A post-mortem was conducted at the Jinnah Postgraduate Medical Centre (JPMC), which confirmed that the body was in an "advanced state of decomposition".
 The autopsy, dated 8 July 2025, revealed that the remains were partially mummified and skeletal.
 Based on forensic and digital evidence, including call detail records, social media inactivity, expired food items, and the extent of decomposition, investigators and medical experts concluded that Asghar most likely died in or around October 2024, approximately eight to ten months prior to the examination.
 This estimate was significantly longer than the initial six-month timeframe earlier suggested by law enforcement agencies.
 Further analysis of her call records determine that Asghar's phone was last used on 7 October 2024 at around 5 PM, during which she contacted 14 individuals.
 This has led investigators to conclude that she most likely died on 7 October 2024, three days before her 41st birthday.
 She had reportedly been missing since that date.
 Due to the advanced state of decomposition, a cause of death could not be determined.

 Asghar was buried on 11 July 2025 at the Q Block graveyard in Model Town, Lahore.
 Her funeral was reportedly attended by only a small number of people.
-Her death sparked a debate about women's rights in Pakistan and her parents lack of recognition for the deceased daughter.
+Her death sparked a debate about women's rights in Pakistan and her parents' lack of recognition for the deceased daughter.